• Skip to primary navigation

 • Spinach: As spinach is a leafy green, I prefer to buy organic spinach.
 Try not to use baby spinach, as it has a very mild taste after cooking.

 • Yogurt: Homemade or store-bought plain yogurt works.
-Start with chilled, refrigerated yogurt, as spinach raita tastes best when served chilled.
+Start with chilled, refrigerated yogurt, as raita tastes best when served chilled.

 • Roasted cumin powder: This is the must-add spice when it comes to any raita recipe.
 To make it at home just dry roast the cumin seeds until aromatic and golden in color.
 Let it cool down and grind into the fine or coarse powder.